DHLSan/TradeNIC/TradeNIC_HW_Vitis2021.1/ReadME.md

 - In udp_recvBack() function both structure is created for both real time and Normalized data frame with 49 sequence.
 In this project real-time option is not optimized yet.

-- For real time option our custom circular buffer implemented to the project.
+- For real time option our custom circular buffer structure implemented to the project.

 ## TradeNIC Hardware Implemantation